+NOTE: The Media API in [DPC] assumes a single display window attached to the video player.

 * * * 3rd Change * * * *

 4.4 Video representation formats

 4.4.1 Overview

 This clause defines video representation formats in the context of media delivery in 3GPP.
 For this purpose, a set of video signal parameters are defined in clause 4.4.2, with the restriction on what is defined in 3GPP media delivery.
 Based on the defined video signal parameters, clause 4.4.3 defines a set of video representation formats.